Communion on the hand verses on the tongue

 1. Believe in the real presence of Christ in the Eucharist.
 If you don't believe this, don't take it.

 2. Go to confession before receiving Communion.
 Don't receive it if you have serious sin that is unconfessed, and confess at least once a year.
-We recommend once a month.
+We recommend once a month or more.

 • To create a fight or annoyance or disruptions with family members before leaving for Mass, or on the way to Mass.

-• To get men to think about attractive women in the communion line or in a pew in front of them just before reception.
+• To get men to think unchastely about attractive women in the communion line or in a pew in front of them just before reception.

 • To create a situation where you are late for Mass, or to encourage you to leave early.
 (Judas was the first Christian to leave Mass early)

-Battle that, and focus on the Lord.
+We want to battle these distractions, and focus on the Lord.

 4. Follow up: Pray sincerely after Mass.
 I (Hugh) like to visualize the Lord moving through my body healing problems, and then moving though my marriage, and children, and my work and then radiating out to the wider Church and then the entire world.